MicahElliott/dunnit/docs/GUIDE.md

   `https://...` URLs are also clickable in presentations; Dunnit keeps the full URL in the ledger and may show a compact service label such as `Jira #74750`, `GitHub PR #12`, `Teams`, or `Google Doc`.
+- Local files use the same Markdown link form, for example `[session](docs/session.md)`.
+Set **Project Folders for Links** in Settings to a space-separated list of worktrees; the final directory name becomes an alias, so `cc3:docs/foo.txt` opens the matching file with `$EDITOR`.
+The special `dunnit:` prefix resolves from Dunnit's own data directory.

 For install, configuration, and data-storage details, see the top-level [`README`](../README.md) rather than this guide.